ContinuousEngineeringQuickstarts/baseline/docs/contributors/DEV_GUIDE.md

 3. `fix:` a commit of the *type* fix patches a bug in the codebase (this correlates with `PATCH` in Semantic Versioning).
 4. `feat:` a commit of the *type* `feat` introduces a new feature to the codebase (this correlates with `MINOR` in Semantic Versioning).
 5. `BREAKING CHANGE:` a commit that has a *footer* `BREAKING CHANGE:`, or appends a `!` after the *type/scope*, introduces a breaking API change (correlating with `MAJOR` in Semantic Versioning).
 A `BREAKING CHANGE` can be part of commits of any *type*.
 6. *types* other than `fix:` and `feat:` are allowed, and are defined in [semantic.yml](../../.github/semantic.yml), but will have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
+For the repository's *types* options, see the [semantic.yml](../../.github/semantic.yml) file.
 7. *footers* other than `BREAKING CHANGE:` may be provided and follow a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).

 ### Commit sign-off